Nap095/inst-stf-node/readme.md

 git clone https://github.com/Nap095/inst-stf-node.git
 ```

-go to the directory inst-stf-node :
+Go to the directory inst-stf-node

 ```shell
 cd inst-stf-node
 ```

-Initialize the nodes.js environment and the package.json file with the command :
+Initialize the nodes.js environment and the package.json file with the command

 ```shell
 npm init -y
 ```

-install theses packages :
+Install theses packages

 ```shell
 npm install express stockfish helmet open
 ```

-add into the package.json file in the [script] section this line
+Add this line into the package.json file in the [scripts] section

 ```shell
 "start": "node server.js"